 3. Crowns

 Crowns are the most common restoration for a broken tooth.
-A crown fits over the tooth strengthening and protecting it.
+A crown fits over the tooth, helping to strengthen and protect it.
 A crown can help to improve the appearance of your teeth and smile, enabling you to keep your natural teeth for as long as possible.

 4. Veneers